First ASP Application - APP1 | APPNET | Vertical Framework

 USER

-Create APP Account UUCP Network ID or Hostname “appnet”
+Select APP Account UUCP Network ID or Hostname “appnet”

->Settings>App-Servers>Host Address>Port Number
+>Settings>App>Host Address>Port Number

-Create Username
+Create APP Username

-Create Password
+Create APP Password

 MAKEFILE & UUCP